LycorisDev/c_game_twenty-squares/README.md

 ---

-It's based upon the oldest game known to mankind: a five millennia old mesopotamian board game, known today as the "royal game of Ur" or the "game of twenty squares".
-The purpose of this project is to provide a classic version of the game, as well as a new take on it, which exploits possibilities offered by a computer.
+It's based upon a mesopotamian game which is at least 4.5 millenia old.
+Known today as the "Royal Game of Ur" or the "Game of Twenty Squares", this board game was later on overthrown by Backgammon.
+This project, *Twenty Squares*, is the opportunity to discover the oldest board game known to mankind.
+And, on top of a classic way of playing, I've provided my own twist by giving life to the stones in the Deadly Sins modes.
+The marvel of technology, pawns thinking for themselves...

-The game has four modes:
+The game has indeed four modes:
 1. Classic Infinite.
 2. Classic Dispatch.
 3. Deadly Sins Infinite.